 The life of the Rights is considered to be indefinite and therefore not amortized, but instead is tested at least annually for impairment or more frequently if we determine a triggering event has occurred during the year.
 For an intangible asset with an indefinite life, we compare the carrying amount of the Rights to their fair value and where the carrying amount is greater than the fair value, we recognize in income an impairment loss.
-To determine fair value, we use a relief from royalty method which calculates a fair value royalty rate that is applied to a forecast of future volume shipments of concentrate to produce CSDs.
+To determine fair value, we use a relief from royalty method which calculates a fair value royalty rate that is applied to a forecast of future volume shipments of concentrate that is used to produce CSDs.
 The forecast of future volumes is based on the estimated inter-plant shipments and RCI shipments.
-The royalty relief method is used since the Rights were purchased in part to avoid making future royalty payments for concentrate to the Royal Crown Company.
-The resulting pro forma cash flows are discounted using the same assumptions discussed above for goodwill.
-No impairment was calculated for the year ended January 1, 2011.
-As of September 27, 2008, we recorded an asset impairment related to the Rights of \$27.4 million, triggered primarily by the decline of our North America case volume (including reductions in volume with Wal-Mart) and lower anticipated overseas concentrate volume in our RCI operating segment.
-We incurred an additional \$8.0 million asset impairment as of December 27, 2008 to reflect additional anticipated volume declines in our RCI operating segment for a total impairment of \$35.4 million.
-Absent any other changes, if our inter-plant concentrate volume declines by 1.0% from our estimated volume, the value of our Rights would decline by approximately \$0.9 million.
-If our discounted borrowing rate increases by 100 basis points, the value of the Rights would decline by approximately \$3.2 million.
+The relief from royalty method is used since the Rights were purchased in part to avoid making future royalty payments for concentrate to the Royal Crown Company.
+The resulting cash flows are discounted using a discount rate of 16% and estimated volume changes between 4.6% and 10.6%.
+No impairment was calculated for the year ended December 31, 2011.
+Absent any other changes, if our inter-plant concentrate volume declines by 1.0% from our estimated volume, the value of our Rights would decline by approximately \$1.1 million.
+If our RCI volume declines by 1.0% from our estimated volume, the value of the Rights would decline by approximately \$1.9 million.
+If our discounted borrowing rate increases by 100 basis points, the value of the Rights would decline by approximately \$3.6 million.